 It contains about ten significant rapids and lots of class II-IV action in between.
 For the first 0.75 miles, the creek is shallow and fast class II-III with willows, a good place to warm up.
 This section is also prone to downed trees.
 Be on the lookout for a sweeping bend to the left terminating in a tight slot, the beginning of the good stuff.
 The 'Opening Act' is a first series of drops from Zorro to just above the Little Bobtail confluence.
 The drops are back to back and contain fairly tight moves.
-The action calms for a short while when Little and Short Bobtail creeks enter on the left.
+The action calms for a short while when Little and Short Bobtail creeks enter on the right.
 But soon this 'Intermission' is over and the 'Feature Presentation' is ready to demand your attention.

 Paddlers should be confident running all rapids on upper Richland before trying this run.

 Gradient by mile (100, 160, 70 in .7 miles).
 Steepest mile at 170 ft/mile.

 If the water level good, then you might want the bonus put-in.
 After completing the main downhill portion of the put-in trail, it turns left and flattens for a bit.
 At the turn, continue downhill through the woods to the confluence of two small streams in what looks like a bobsled run.
 At the end of the slide is a narrow pinch leading to a steep 15+ ft tall slide.
 A couple more drops and bump down to the main creek.Note: The flume above the slide is prone to collect wood, so scout before entering.